BOAT SALES 2017

-This sweet sailboat is in the water – no leaks, very solid hull.
+This sweet 24.83″ long sailboat, with an 8′ beam and 3.92′ draft, is in the water – no leaks, very solid hull.
+Displacement 3850 lbs, ballast 1800 lbs.
 The sails, mast and boom look to be in good condition.
 Bow cushions also appear to be in good condition.

 The 2002 9.9 Honda motor was purchased from a dealer in 2013 – it is still in the box!
 It runs well.